 Family seeks support after devastating fire renders Pueblo home uninhabitable

 In the following days, Elizabeth Diaz started a GoFundMe to help her parents recover from the damage, who thankfully weren't home at the time of the fire.
-Diaz says her father, Jose Burgos, spent years remolding the home by himself.
+Diaz says her father, Jose Burgos, spent years remodeling the home by himself, making the fire even more disastrous.

 As for a potential investigation into the fire, a spokesperson for the PPD says there is currently no evidence pointing to this being an act of arson.